 DISCLOSURE ON RELATED PARTY TRANSACTIONS

-Disclosure on Related Party Transactions during FY 2016-17 in the prescribed Form AOC-2is provided in Annexure II.
+Disclosure on Related Party Transactions during FY 2019-20 in the prescribed Form AOC-2is provided in Annexure IV.

 POLICY ON DEALING WITH RELATED PARTY TRANSACTIONS